WebOrigami/docs/src/content/language/tutorial.md

 The page ends up with "world" in bold: Hello, **world**!

-When you call `greet.js` in a formula like this, Origami searches the current [scope](/language/scope.html) for a file with that name.
-If it finds one, it dynamically imports that JavaScript module, and invokes what's there — in this case, a function that returns a greeting.
+When you call `greet.ori` in a formula like this, Origami searches the current [scope](/language/scope.html) for that name.
+Origami will find the `src/greet.ori` template file and use it to create the home page.

 ## Defining the team data

 Data in Origami projects can come from pretty much anything.
-This sample project stores the data for your team members in a YAML file.
-It could just as easily use JSON, another data file format, or data sitting on a server.
+This sample project stores the data for your team members in a file format called YAML, but it could just as easily use JSON, another data file format, or data sitting on a server.

 <span class="tutorialStep"></span> Open the team data file in `src/teamData.yaml`: